What Are Business and Corporate Ethics? Definition, Principles, and Types

 8. Regularly Review and Update the Code

 As business operations and external regulations change, it’s important to review and update the code of conduct regularly.
 This guarantees that the code remains relevant and in compliance with any new laws or industry standards.
 Regular reviews also help address any emerging ethical issues within the organization.
-An up-to-date code of conduct reflects the nature of the business environment, ensuring that the most current ethical standards always guide employees.

 9. Recognize and Reward Ethical Behavior